gralperic/fabric/installer/client/cli/context.md

 # Context

-please give all responses in spanish
+please give all responses in french